Aisyah: Biarkan Kami Bersaudara

 Aisyah: Biarkan Kami Bersaudara (Aisyah, Let Us be a family) is a 2016 Indonesian film produced by Film One Productions and directed by Herwin Novianto.
-The film was about a Muslim women who become teacher in a Catholic village.
-Shooting location was on Atambua, East Nusa Tenggara.
+The film is about a Muslim woman who becomes a teacher at a Catholic village.
+The shooting location was Atambua, East Nusa Tenggara.
 The film starred Laudya Cynthia Bella, Lidya Kandau, Arie Kriting, and Ge Pamungkas.
 The film was premiered on mid-May 2016.